SidOfc/mkdx/ISSUE_TEMPLATE.md

 If you're opening a bug report,this template will help you fill out all the needed information, simply replace the [TEMPLATE] data with actual information, fill out the checkboxes and include any information you find useful and you're good to go!
-Please take the time to add the appropiate labels to the issue / request (bug for issues, feature-request for features, question for other questions), thanks in advance!
 When you're done, don't forget to re-read and remove dummy texts like this paragraph.

 **OS type**: